systemslab/popper-paper/paper/paper.md

 notebook, one has to instantiate a Binder or run a local notebook server.

+## Automated Validation

-**Automated Validation**: Validation of experiments can be classified in two categories.
+Validation of experiments can be classified in two categories.
 In the first one, the integrity of the experimentation logic is checked using existing continuous-integration (CI) services such as TravisCI, which expects a `.travis.yml` file in the root folder.
 This file contains a specification that consists of a list of tests that get executed every time a new commit is added to the repository.
 These types of checks can verify that the paper is always in a state that can be built (generate the PDF correctly); that the syntax of orchestration files is correct so that if changes occur, e.g., addition of a new variable, it can be executed without any issues; or that the post-processing routines can be executed without problems.

 The second category of validations is related to the integrity of the experimental results.
 These domain-specific tests ensure that the